oscargicast/qmk_unicorne_devosqui/README.md

 A feature-rich custom keymap for the **Boardsource Unicorne** split ergonomic keyboard.
 This configuration transforms the 3x6+3 layout into a powerful 4-layer system with animated OLED displays, fixing critical bugs present in the default firmware.

-Perfect for developers and typists who want a fully functional split keyboard without the cursor drift issues that plague the stock configuration.

 ## Why This Keymap?

 The default Unicorne configuration has a critical issue: **`POINTING_DEVICE_ENABLE` and `ANALOG_JOYSTICK_ENABLE` are enabled by default**, causing the mouse pointer to move diagonally by itself even without a pointing device connected.